openlibhums/memory-alpha/content/support/guides/workflow-author.md

 ![The article information page, filled with example data.](../images/workflow/author-article-information.png)

 Metadata that may be requested on this page:
 - Title
-    - This field is always required.
+    This field is always required.
 - Subtitle
 - Abstract
-    - Whether or not an abstract is required will depend on the individual journal.
+    Whether or not an abstract is required will depend on the individual journal.
 - Language
-    - This is usually only required if the journal publishes in multiple languages.
+    This is usually only required if the journal publishes in multiple languages.
 - Section
-    - This refers to the type of article the paper is (e.g., research article, book review, editorial, etc.)
+    This refers to the type of article the paper is (e.g., research article, book review, editorial, etc.).
 - Licence
-    - This is usually disabled if the journal only accepts one license type.
+    This is usually disabled if the journal only accepts one license type.
 - Keywords
-    - You can add keywords to your article to help people discover it.
+    You can add keywords to your article to help people discover it.
 To add keywords, type the word or phrase into the textbox and press 'Enter' to add it.
 If you wish to delete a keyword, click the **X** icon next to it within the textbox.
 Keywords can include spaces and special characters.

 ![""](../images/workflow/author-keywords.png)